oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 - try to conceive an application as independent modules with separate concerns.
 An example of this approach is Unix command line tools that can be used alone, or combined in various ways.
 It's not always easy or possible for web applications, but we had some success with SOFA (an earlier MELD application) using Solid (LDP) for data storage, and chainable command line tools for various features.

+- use abstractions judiciously.
+Sometimes, a well chosen abstraction (or encapsulation of some common pattern of operation) can lead to simpler code.
+But abstractions bring their own additional layer of knowledge required to understand, so should be selected with care.
+(See also [Working with higher level abstractions](#working-with-higher-level-abstractions) and [Callbacks and Promises](#callbacks-and-promises).)

 - don't let too much technical debt accumulate (for some value of "too much").
+(See also: [4.8 Accumulated technical debt](#48-accumulated-technical-debt).)

 ## 4.6 Run time error detection and reporting